 Lastly, but certainly not least: Interviewing customers of competitive products and services will provide an external perspective on your target customer.
 Through this exercise, you can understand your competitors’ perceived strengths and weaknesses — something that is absolutely invaluable when trying to differentiate yourself in the marketplace.

 Not only will understanding your target audience help your business validate your product or service, but it will continue to give you insights on how to reach them.
 Developing and promoting relevant content to prospects and customers will increase sales and build customer loyalty, ultimately lowering your business costs.

 Once you’ve done your research and are ready to launch your business, don’t forget to properly form your LLC.
-Incfile can help you do so quickly and easily for as little as $49 plus applicable state fees.
+Incfile can help you do so quickly and easily for $0 plus applicable state fees, and you’ll get a free Registered Agent for the first year.
 Get ready to start your business today!